‘Life Guardian & A Gift of Trust’

 Early in year 12 Rodiayh had the setback of helping her mother after the latter had a car accident.
 She missed a lot of school time as she struggled to manage the children usually in her mum’s care.
 It was a hard struggle to complete her assessment tasks and take such a major role at home however she did so with quiet acceptance and determination.
 Her strength of character and warmth, the firm mothering she has demonstrated with the children, her creativity for book design in Early Childhood studies, her writing and ceramic mosaics, loyalty to friends and more are amongst the many reasons why I love this young woman.

 It is now more than two years since Rodiayh left school, and despite the visa limbo the family still dwell in, our friendship continues to grow.
-I am so grateful to have been a part of the Mercy Connect programme and have been able to share my skills and my heart with Rodiayh especially, but also with many other exceptional young refugee students.
+I am so grateful to have been a part of the Mercy Works Connect programme and have been able to share my skills and my heart with Rodiayh especially, but also with many other exceptional young refugee students.

 To be able to offer the practical supports that we fortunate retired teachers easily take for granted is a privilege that cannot be underestimated.